giis-uniovi/qacover/README.md

 ## Example scenario

-Folder with the test package [qacoversample](qacover-core/src/test/java/test4giis/qacoversample) contains an example on how to use the coverage information to improve the test data and test cases to reveal hidden bugs.
+Folder with the test package [qacoversample](qacover-core/src/test/java/test4giis/qacoversample) contains an example of how to use the coverage information to improve the test data and test cases to reveal hidden bugs.
 It contains three sequential scenarios:

 1. Execute test cases and let QACover to evaluate the test coverage.
    Test data was designed to cover a number of test situations that were manually determined.
-All the tests pass.
+All tests pass.
 2. Use the test coverage information to automatically determine uncovered situations to complete the previous test data and the test cases.
 This allows revealing two hidden faults.
 3. Final debug and fix.